laibashakil/Hostel-Management-System/README.md

 # Installation
 - Clone the repository.
 - Compile the main.cpp file using a C++ compiler.
--Run the executable file generated after compilation.
+- Run the executable file generated after compilation.

 # Usage
 ## Student Registration